 Should we collect VIDs or submit Aadhaar details to create an eNACH?
 On a similar front, wouldn’t it seem unnecessary to submit your VID with the UID token if eNACH creators already have your Aadhaar details?
 That being said as Limited KYCs they should not be in a position to gain access to your biometric information and other details that are not required to create an eNACH.

 While creating a loan with your bank account, should you submit both the Aadhaar and VID details?
 This comes as a no-brainer that your bank should usually request you for your VID and UID token, but on the contrary, banks required an e-KYC from UIDAI.
 After your account is created with your Aadhaar number, then the question about why you need to submit a VID is quite puzzling.
-In order to ensure that your loan is processed, a VID is acknowledged but not at the cost of you submitting your Aadhaar credentials to your respect bank while creating an account.
+In order to ensure that your loan is processed, a VID is acknowledged but not at the cost of you submitting your Aadhaar credentials to your respective bank while creating an account.
 This leads to the final question, does this make VID an effective solution to the problem?

 FAQs on the New Virtual IDs